Omowumi-A/E-Commerce-Sales-Performance-Dashboard/README.md

 2. UnitPrice and TotalPrice Relationship

 The analysis found a correlation of approximately r = 0.72 between UnitPrice and TotalPrice.
 This was the strongest observed correlation among the key numerical variables examined in the project.

 Business interpretation:
 The relationship suggests that higher-priced products tend to be associated with higher total order values in this dataset.
 However, correlation does not establish causation, so further analysis would be required before concluding that increasing product prices directly causes revenue growth.

 3. Quantity and TotalPrice Relationship

 The analysis found a correlation of approximately r = 0.62 between Quantity and TotalPrice.

-The Power BI visual also shows that average order value generally increases as the quantity purchased increases.
+The Power BI visual also shows that the average order value generally increases as the quantity purchased increases.

 Business interpretation:
 Quantity is positively associated with order value, indicating that customers who purchase more items tend to generate higher-value orders.
 This could support further investigation into strategies such as product bundles, cross-selling, or quantity-based incentives.